Ebenizar/Emerald-Lead-Distribution-Analysis/README.md

 Without this clarity, management cannot accurately monitor workload distribution, track lead flow, or understand overall sales activity patterns for the month.

+### Analysis Objectives
+This analysis aims to:
+- Present the total number of leads recorded
+- Show how leads were distributed across sales executives
+- Summarize lead distribution by gender
+- Display the breakdown of leads by sales status
+- Show how leads were distributed across branches (states)
+- Highlight lead distribution by property type
+- Summarize inspection outcomes (Yes / No)

+### Data Description